Deadline:

 Objectives of the Programme

-The inclusive UNFPA Internship Programme offers outstanding students the opportunity to acquire direct exposure to UNFPA operations.
+The UNFPA Internship Programme offers a small group of outstanding students the opportunity to acquire direct exposure to UNFPA operations.
 It is designed to complement development-oriented studies with practical experience in various aspects of UNFPA work.

 Applicants should have expressed interest in the field of development; ability to adapt to new environments and work with individuals from different cultural backgrounds.
-Interns work as part of agile teams that support and hold each other accountable.
-In addition, they will have supervisory support from an assigned UNFPA staff member.
+Interns work under the supervision of a staff member at UNFPA.
 The background of the interns is matched with the needs of the organization.

 About us